tytydraco/yessleep/out/Do_Not_Stop_Reading.md

 It started just a few minutes ago.
 Literally just a few minutes ago.
 One moment I was sitting in front of my laptop, working on my thesis, the next moment a window pops open on my screen.
 At first, I had thought Command Prompt had opened on its own, because the screen had a familiar looking pitch-black background with white text written on it.

 Annoyed at this distraction, I was about to close the window when I noticed what was written on it.
-“Type or your universe ends.
+“Type or you will die.
 Someone will be reading what you type.
-If they stop reading, you will all stop existing.”
+If they stop reading, you will stop existing.”

 This brought confusion to me, and I wondered if my laptop suddenly got infected by a virus.
 That message was certainly odd, and I never thought Command Prompt would ever display something like that.
 For a few seconds I stared at it, afraid what kind of virus could be hacking my computer at that moment.

 I’m not a techy guy and I just know the basics when it comes to computers.
 So, to have a potential virus displaying itself in front of me made me worried and scared.
 Unsure how to proceed, I decided to do what I thought was best, which was to open up my anti-virus and have it scan my laptop.

-However, before I could move my mouse to summon the anti-virus, I began noticing something strange around me.
+However, before I could move my mouse to summon my anti-virus program, I began noticing something strange around me.
 It was a faint feeling, and I couldn’t figure it out at first.
 It was as if something in my surroundings suddenly went missing and that I could sense its disappearance.

 Feeling a chill run through my body, the environment around me suddenly felt cold.
 It’s hard to describe the feeling that I felt, but it felt like a mixture of fear and anxiety.